MHBalsmeier/GAME_archived/README.md

-The Geophysical Fluids Modeling Framework (GAME) is a non-hydrostatic hexagonal C grid dynamical core with the possibility to advect a variable number of constituents.
+The Geophysical Fluids Modeling Framework (GAME) is a non-hydrostatic hexagonal C-grid dynamical core with the possibility to advect a variable number of constituents.
 For radiation, it is coupled to RTE+RRTMGP.

 ## Overview